ros-industrial/ros2_quality_assurance_guidelines/tutorials/code-coverage.rst

 For ease-of-use and an alternative, you can check out the colcon `mixin plugins <https://github.com/colcon/colcon-mixin-repository>`__.
-To setup mixin, a quick guide is avaiable at :ref:`mxsetup`.
+To setup mixin, a quick guide is available at :ref:`mxsetup`.

 Setup
 ------